 In 2006, when Motiva announced that it would expand its Port Arthur facility into the largest petrochemical refinery in the country, Kelley got to work on the opposition.
 As a result of Kelley’s community outreach campaign and advocacy, Motiva installed state-of-the-art equipment to reduce harmful emissions.
 Kelley negotiated a now-famous “good neighbor” agreement with Motiva that provided health coverage for the residents of the West Side for three years and established a $3.5 million fund to help entrepreneurs launch new businesses in the community.
 He also led a campaign beginning in 2006 that prevented Veolia Corporation from importing more than 20,000 tons of toxic PCBs from Mexico for incineration at its Port Arthur plant.

 Kelley helped set Port Arthur’s West Side neighborhood on the path to redevelopment.
 His leadership over 10 years has resulted in cooperation between industry and his community, which has led to reduced emissions and better lives for the people living next door to some of the petrochemical facilities that help fuel the rest of the United States.

-Kelley continues to advocate for stricter environmental regulations on the Texas Gulf Coast and serves on the EPA’s National Environmental Justice Advisory Council.
-Thanks to his leadership, Port Arthur has recently been selected as an EPA national showcase city, bringing new attention and funding to the community.
+Kelley continues to advocate for stricter environmental regulations on the Texas Gulf Coast and served on the EPA’s National Environmental Justice Advisory Council.
+Thanks to his leadership, Port Arthur was selected as an EPA national showcase city, bringing new attention and funding to the community.
 Kelley and his wife also operate Kelley’s Kitchen, a soul food restaurant that employs West Side residents.